Collection View: Louise Nevelson

 Louise Nevelson, Moon Gardenscape No. XIV, 1969–1977.
 Painted wood and plywood, 80 5/16 × 92 1/4 × 8 5/8in.
 (204 × 234.3 × 21.9 cm).
 Whitney Museum of American Art, New York; purchase with funds from The American Art Foundation and the Howard and Jean Lipman Foundation, Inc. 78.3. © 2025 Estate of Louise Nevelson/Artists Rights Society (ARS), New York

-This presentation brings together over fifteen sculptures by Louise Nevelson drawn from the Whitney’s collection and sets them against the backdrop of New York City, a place that long inspired Nevelson in her sculptural assemblages.
+"I see New York City as a great big sculpture," Louise Nevelson once remarked.
 Born in Pereiaslav, Ukraine, Nevelson (1899–1988) lived and worked in Manhattan from the 1920s through the 1980s.
-Known for her bold monochrome assemblages of stacked and composed found objects, Nevelson was captivated by the city's ever-changing skyline and saw creative potential in discarded materials that she scavenged throughout its streets at night.
-“I see New York City as a great big sculpture,” she once remarked.
-By painting these sculptures black, she cloaked the specific, identifying details of disparate objects such as duck decoys, lettuce crates, and pieces of rebar, transforming them into abstract shapes.
-Collection View: Louise Nevelson reimagines the relationship between Nevelson’s work and New York, highlighting the dynamic interplay she sought to suggest in her work between motion and stillness, light and shadow, dawn and dusk.
+Known for her bold monochrome assemblages or stacked and composed found objects, Nevelson was captivated by the city's ever-changing skyline and saw creative potential in discarded materials that she scavenged throughout its streets at night.
+By painting these sculptures a single color (black), she cloaked the specific, identifying details of disparate objects such as duck decoys, lettuce crates, and pieces of rebar, transforming them into abstract shapes.
+Collection View: Louise Nevelson reimagines the relationship between Nevelson's work and New York, highlighting the dynamic interplay she sought to suggest in her work between motion and stillness, light and shadow, dawn and dusk.

 Nevelson had a long and deep relationship with the Whitney Museum, which organized her first retrospective in 1967.
 Today the Museum is one of the largest repositories of her work, with over ninety sculptures, drawings, and prints in the collection, many of them gifts of the artist.
 The works gathered in this exhibition, which span four decades, offer a special opportunity to shine a light on this self-proclaimed “architect of shadows.”